MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 <img src="assets/images/user-story-2.2.png"></details>
 <hr>

-    3."As a user with the view of visting the office, I want to know exactly where it is located."
+    3."As a user I want to know exactly what my score was in the quiz without confusion."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 | Contact Information and Google Maps| Navigate to the Contact page, locate the contact information and google maps box | Finds the location and travels to the office |   Works as expected |